Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 2. Contact Caroline Clewley with your GitHub username/email to be added to the Imperial-Visualizations repo.

-3. The owner of the repo can add collaborators by going to Repositories -> Imperial-Visualizations -> Settings -> Collaborators -> (scroll to bottom) Search by username, full name, or email address.
+3. The owner of the repo can add collaborators by going to *Repositories -> Imperial-Visualizations -> Settings -> Collaborators -> (scroll to bottom) Search by username, full name, or email address*.

 4. Work through the GitHub "Hello World" guide available at https://guides.github.com/activities/hello-world/ to get to grips with the basic concepts.